Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Results

-Standard diagnostic tests suggest that it is reasonable to hypothesize the data in Figure~\ref{fig:huron} could be appropriately modeled as a weakly stationary $\text{ARMA}(p, q)$ process for some non-negative integers $p$ and $q$.
+Diagnostic tests, such as sample autocorrelation and normal quantile plots for residuals, suggest that it is reasonable to model the data in Fig~\ref{fig:huron} as a weakly stationary Gaussian $\text{ARMA}(p, q)$ process for some non-negative integers $p$ and $q$.
 While an ARIMA model may also be reasonable for these data, we first consider fitting an ARMA model because we would like to avoid the possibility of over-differencing the data.
 The next step is to determine appropriate values of $p$ and $q$; after some initial investigation, multiple combinations of $p$ and $q$ seem plausible, and therefore we decide to choose the values of $p$ and $q$ that minimize the AIC.
 For simplicity, we create a table of AIC values for all possible combinations of $(p, q) \in \{0, 1, 2, 3\}^2$ (Table~\ref{tab:huronTab}).
 Using the AIC as the model selection criterion, the selected model size is $\text{ARMA}(2, 1)$.

 Recall that the AIC is defined as:

 where $\ell(\allVar; x^*)$ denotes the log-likelihood of a model indexed by parameter vector $\allVar \in \mathbb{R}^d$, $d \geq 1$, given the observed data $x^*$.
 In the case of an ARMA model with an intercept, $d = p + q + 2$, where the additional parameter corresponds to a variance estimate.
 If either $p$ or $q$ increases by one, then a corresponding increase in AIC values greater than two suggests that the \emph{inclusion} of an additional parameter resulted in a \emph{decrease} in the maximum of the log-likelihood, which is mathematically impossible under proper optimization.
 Several such cases are present in Table~\ref{tab:AIC1}, for example increasing from an $\text{ARMA}(2, 2)$ model to a $\text{ARMA}(3, 2)$ model results in a decrease of 1.0 log-likelihood units.
 In this case, using our multiple restart algorithm eliminates all instances of mathematical inconsistencies (Table~\ref{tab:AIC2}).
 We refer to tables that have log-likelihood values larger for any smaller nested model within the table as \emph{inconsistent}.